Fly to Salt Lake City

 On your final full day in the Black Hills, visit the Crazy Horse Memorial to witness the world’s longest ongoing mountain craving, dedicated to all Native Americans before viewing Mount Rushmore National Monument, where four U.S. presidents Theodore Roosevelt, George Washington, Thomas Jefferson and Abraham Lincoln are carved into the granite mountain that dominates the Black Hills.
 The state’s most popular attraction, the surrounding park features a museum with interactive exhibits and two theatres that show “The Shrine,” a short film that offers an introduction to the memorial.
 Afterwards, toast to your unforgettable experience at a Celebration Dinner with wine.

-Hotel: The State Game Lodge, Custer (breakfast & dinner with wine)
+Hotel: The State Game Lodge, Custer (Breakfast and Dinner with wine included)